JordanMartinez/purescript-cookbook/recipes/CapabilityPatternNode/README.md

 The `main` runs the `program` (see linked readme) in three successive, different monad contexts: `Aff`, `Effect` and `Test`.

-In order to show both succeeding and failing test, the program will end by crashing on failed `assert` of second test.
+If you want to verify that a failing test would still terminate the process with an error, you can simply uncomment the second call to `Test.runApp`

 ### Node.js